Effects of the Covid-19 Pandemic on Different Sectors in Turkey

 Books

-People spending more time at home led to an increase in book sales.
-It is anticipated that this upward trend in the book category will continue to decrease.
+The increase in the time people spent at home led to a rise in book sales.
+It is anticipated that this upward trend in the book category will continue to decrease over time.

 Discount Markets

-Discount markets had entered a rapid growth process by increasing the number of stores in recent years.
-However, during the Covid-19 pandemic, they were not prepared for the rapid shift of consumers to digital channels, and it was observed that their digital interactions decreased, especially between mid-March and the end of March.
+Discount markets had been rapidly growing by increasing their number of stores in recent years.
+However, during the Covid-19 pandemic, they were not prepared for the rapid shift of consumers to digital channels, and it was observed that their digital interactions decreased, especially between mid-March and the end of the month.

 Personal Care and Cosmetics

 This category was strong at the beginning of March, but a performance decline began in the second week of the month.
-After the third week, with the emphasis on e-commerce and the effects of campaigns, interaction began to rise rapidly, and this situation continues.
-Hygiene products and home-oriented consumer products are performing better than cosmetics, and it is anticipated that the gap will widen over time.
+After the third week, with the emphasis on e-commerce and the effects of campaigns, interactions began to rise rapidly, and this trend continues.
+Hygiene products and home-oriented consumer goods are performing better than cosmetics, and it is anticipated that the gap will widen over time.

 Gasoline

-At the beginning of March, a global decline in oil prices began.
-This situation led to a rapid increase in interaction for fuel companies.
-However, from the third week of March, this speed began to decrease.
-The stagnation in social and commercial activities may soon cause the interaction in this category to turn negative.
+At the beginning of March, there was a global decline in oil prices.
+This led to a rapid increase in interactions for fuel companies.
+However, from the third week of March onwards, this pace began to slow down.
+The stagnation in social and commercial activities may soon cause interactions in this category to turn negative.

 Underwear